git-rebase(1) — Linux manual page

 The apply backend works by creating a sequence of patches (by

-calling format-patch internally), and then applying the patches
+calling format-patch internally), and then applying the patches in

-right lines.
+lines.
 However, if multiple areas of the code have the same

 surrounding lines of context, the wrong one can be picked.
 There

-are real-world cases where this has caused commits to be
+are real-world cases where this has caused commits to be reapplied

-reapplied incorrectly with no conflicts reported.
-Setting
+incorrectly with no conflicts reported.
+Setting diff.context to a

-diff.context to a larger value may prevent such types of
+larger value may prevent such types of problems, but increases the

-problems, but increases the chance of spurious conflicts (since
+chance of spurious conflicts (since it will require more lines of

-it will require more lines of matching context to apply).
+matching context to apply).

 The merge backend works with a full copy of each relevant file,